Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

-- Sagging or loose skin around the upper eyelids can affect vision
+- Sagging or loose skin around the upper eyelids, which can also affect vision

 - Puffiness in the upper and lower lids caused by migrating fat deposits